 A Small Project, A Big Idea

 When sisters Katherine and Isabelle Adams were 5 and 8 years old, they learned that millions of people in the world do not have access to clean drinking water.
 This knowledge had a profound impact on them, and they decided they wanted to make a difference.
-They made handcrafted origami that they would exchange for donations to build a water well for a community in Ethiopia.
-With this decision in 2011, Paper For Water was founded.
+They beganmaking handcrafted origami ornaments and exchanging them for donations on November 3, 2011 to help build a water well for a community in Ethiopia.

 - Provides access to clean water and sanitation for the global poor worldwide;

 - Educates others about the world water crisis;